IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

-* kickstart provisioning updates the OMS base host using the formula provided (for SaltStack), and which will build all o f the services and applications declared in the formula - this step allows User/Developers the ability to build VM images with arbitrarily complex systems deployed and setup;
+* kickstart provisioning updates the OMS base host using the formula provided (for SaltStack), and which will build all o f the services and applications declared in the formula - this step allows User/Developers the ability to build VM images with arbitrarily complex systems deployed and set up;
 * export the VM as an importable open appliance, *oms.ova*.